-4.2.2 Combustible Dust Cloud Explosibility Testing.
+4.2.3 Combustible Dust Cloud Explosibility Testing.

-- 4.2.2.1 ASTM E1226, Standard Test Method for Explosibility of Dust Clouds, should be applied as a screening pass/fail test.
-This methodology looks at two different cloud concentrations of the material form, 1000 g/m3 and 2000 or more g/m3 (35 oz/ft3 and 70 oz/ft3), which are tested for explosibility within a 20 L (5.3 gal) or larger chamber using a 5 kJ or larger igniter. - 4.2.2.2 If either concentration tested under 4.2.2.1 equals or exceeds the ASTM E1226, Standard Test Method for Explosibility of Dust Clouds, maximum attained pressure criteria, the sample is conditionally a combustible dust. - 4.2.2.3 If both concentrations tested under 4.2.2.1 are less than the ASTM E1226, Standard Test Method for Explosibility of Dust Clouds, maximum attained pressure criteria, the sample is likely not a combustible dust.
+- 4.2.3.1 ASTM E1226, Standard Test Method for Explosibility of Dust Clouds, should be applied as a screening pass/fail test.
+This methodology looks at two different cloud concentrations of the material form, 1000 g/m^3 and $2000 \text{ or more g/m}^3$ (35 oz/ft3 and 70 oz/ft3), which are tested for explosibility within a 20 L (5.3 gal) or larger chamber using a 5 kJ or larger igniter. - 4.2.3.2 If either concentration tested under 4.2.3.1 equals or exceeds the ASTM E1226, Standard Test Method for Explosibility of Dust Clouds, maximum attained pressure criteria, the sample is conditionally an explosible dust. - 4.2.3.3 If both concentrations tested under 4.2.3.1 are less than the ASTM E1226, Standard Test Method for Explosibility of Dust Clouds, maximum attained pressure criteria, the sample is likely not an explosible dust.